AirborneLogic/Data-Automate-labelling-/README.md

 # Data-Reorder-Jupyter

-This algorithm aims to improve the effciency of Geo analyse for spatial data .
+This algorithm aims to improve the effciency of Geo analysis for spatial data .